 VGC is well placed to secure contracts for skilled trades and labour, technical and professional staff, and specialist support services.
 We are confident that we have the organisation, skills and resources to outperform on any contracts we may be awarded.
 Cost is a key concern, as ever.
 But at the same time we have a marvellous opportunity to create a diverse and representative workforce, fulfilling local employment requirements and offering apprenticeships to a wide range of people.

 At VGC we have invested consistently to ensure best practice in safety and diversity.
 We have developed our technology support, as demonstrated by our new CRM, labour database and payroll systems.
 We have also set up a special team to prepare for our involvement in HS2 contracts.
-And we are playing a key part in the Connect partnership, collaborating to support tier one contractors.

 The only concern is the impact of Brexit on the availability of skilled workers.
 We are already planning to address anticipated shortages by up-skilling workers to acquire qualifications, by using apprenticeships and by encouraging training at all levels.